trolley/dotnet-sdk/README.md

 In Solution Explorer, right-click the project node and click Add Reference.

-The library is hosted at [insert github link]
+The library is hosted on github [here](https://github.com/PaymentRails/paymentrails_dotnet)

 ## Getting Started